-From stability to boom, and since 2007 the gradual collapse; and yet buyers are still coming to Spain.
-Charged by the economic boom of the mid 1990s throughout the Eurozone, Spain's property market still attracts foreign buyers and investors (over 25% of all Spanish property sales recorded in 2011 were by foreign investors).
+From stability to boom, and since 2007 the gradual collapse; and yet at the end of 2013 the buyers are still coming to Spain.
+Charged by the economic boom of the mid 1990s throughout the Eurozone, Spain's property market still attracts foreign buyers and investors (over 25% of all Spanish property sales recorded in 2012-2013 were by foreign investors).
 The Spanish Costa's remain in the top 5 destinations for European holidaymakers, and more, Spain is still in the top 20 for World vacations.
 As prices appear to be steadying in the second hand market then interested purchasers and investors are returning to levels not seen since 2003.
 Many economies within Europe seemingly 'recovering' – although none spectacularly, this upturn appears to be enough to prompt buyers to think about investment in Spain again.
 Especially now that the world economic crisis has indicated that apart from property there are very few 'traditional' investments today which are perceived as 'safe'; and (again) Spanish property is perceived, particularly by those from other Eurozone countries, to be the safest investment they could make right now.
 True, in some sectors and regions of the Spanish property market prices have dropped; but then these were properties that were previously and ambitiously over-valued.

 Over the last years I have seen clients buying for all kinds of motive; nevertheless they all have one thing in common a real affection for the Costa Tropical and its interior – much of which is explored in the Costa Tropical pages on this website.
 So if you're still not sure if this is the area you want buy your property then have a look at the rich variety that we have to offer.